Marine Highway 101 for last mile planning

 SMIA = Significant Maritime Industrial Area

 OZ = Opportunity Zones.
-A federal program created during the Obama administration created OZ (opportunity zones) to encourage investment in economically distressed areas such as Red Hook; and that probably supported investment firms developing so many last mile facilities here, but the terms of the OZ program do not affirm maritime use in any way.
+A federal program created during the Obama administration created OZ (opportunity zones) to encourage investment in economically distressed areas such as Red Hook; and that probably prompted investment firms developing so many last mile facilities here, but the terms of the OZ program do not affirm maritime use in any way.
 We need to find ways to incentivize maritime use!

 -